LeoReyesDev/vue-tutorial/README.md

 # **7-Day Vue.js Intensive Course**

 Kickstart your Vue.js journey with this intensive 7-day course, covering everything from the basics to more advanced topics.
-By the end of the course, you'll have built a complete CRUD web app using Vue.js and Node.js.
+By the end of the course, you'll have built a complete CRUD web app using Vue.js and Node.js. this is the link for you can following with more details about the course. https://leoreyesdevlabs.com/blog/2023/08/one-week-intensive-program-to-learn-vue-js-and-build-a-crud-web-app-with-node-js/

 ## **Course Structure**: